 Our clients wanted to build a native app for doctors, who would use iPads, and a native app for patients, who would use iPhones.
 The app would allow patients to communicate with doctors either by chat, video call, or voice call, describe and show symptoms, and pay for services.
-After extensive negotiations, our clients decided to entrust the app development to our team.
+After extensive negotiations, our clients decided to entrust the mobile healthcare software development of this app to our team.

 The number of smartphone users in Malaysia is estimated to reach 20.96 million in 2018.
 This means there’s great potential for mobile healthcare solutions that allow patients to access their medical information anytime and anywhere and contact a care provider from the comfort of their own home.
 What’s more, e-Health will be playing a more significant role in the country’s health sector in the foreseeable future.

 Before building the app for patients, we analyzed similar applications that are already on the Malaysian market to understand their concepts.
 The Malaysian apps are overabundant with content and are rather unusual for the western market and look more like web apps.

 Also, one of the main requirements for our clients’ app was that it be bilingual (English and Malay) so that users could change the language in the app’s settings.
 Therefore, we needed to consider the size of the Malaysian font when designing the UI.

 Taking into account that the apps were meant for the medical sector, we chose patterns that would be familiar for our app’s users, including a dynamic homepage (widely used in this market).